AleksIvanov195/next-sysmonitor/README.md

 # System Monitor (A Next.js & TypeScript Project)

 **Please Note:** This is a personal learning project and is currently in an early state.
-It is a work i -progress as I explore Next.js, TypeScript, and system monitoring.
+It is a work in progress as I explore Next.js, TypeScript, and system monitoring.

 ## Description
 A cross-platform system monitoring application built with Next.js and TypeScript.
 It provides a real-time look into system statistics like CPU load, memory usage, disk space, and network activity.